 - Dogs that are fed one large meal a day of dry food are at high risk, as a large amount of food weighs down their stomachs.

-- Dogs whose food contains oil or fatty ingredients, including animal fat or sunflower oil, have a 2.4-fold increased risk of dog bloat.
+- Dogs whose food contains oil or fatty ingredients, including animal fat or sunflower oil, have a 2.4-fold increased risk of bloat.

 - Lean dogs have a higher risk than overweight dogs.
 Experts theorise that this is because a lean dog’s stomach has more room, making it twist easily.